Customizing Qt Assistant

 Using Qt Assistant as custom help viewer requires more than just being able to display custom documentation.
 It is equally important that the appearance of Qt Assistant can be customized so that it is seen as a application-specific help viewer rather than Qt Assistant.
 This is achieved by changing the window title or icon, as well as some application-specific menu texts and actions.
-The complete list of possible customizations can be found in the Creating a Custom Help Collection File section.
+For a complete list of possible customizations, see Creating a Custom Help Collection File.

 Another requirement of a custom help viewer is the ability to receive actions or commands from the application it provides help for.
 This is especially important when the application offers context sensitive help.
 When used in this way, the help viewer may need to change its contents depending on the state the application is currently in.
 This means that the application has to communicate the current state to the help viewer.
-The section about Using Qt Assistant Remotely explains how this can be done.
+For more information, see Using Qt Assistant Remotely.

 The Simple Text Viewer example uses the techniques described in this document to show how to use Qt Assistant as a custom help viewer for an application.

 Warning: In order to ship Qt Assistant in your application, it is crucial that you include the sqlite plugin.
 For more information on how to include plugins in your application, refer to the deployment documentation.

 The first important point to know about Qt Assistant is that it stores all settings related to its appearance and a list of installed documentation in a help collection file.
 This means, when starting Qt Assistant with different collection files, Qt Assistant may look totally different.
 This complete separation of settings makes it possible to deploy Qt Assistant as a custom help viewer for more than one application on one machine without risk of interference between different instances of Qt Assistant.

 To apply a certain help collection to Qt Assistant, specify the respective collection file on the command line when starting it.
 For example:

 assistant -collectionFile mycollection.qhc